8 Documentation

 - Does the data dictionary include everything the team plans to collect?
 Are any items missing?

-- If additional items are added to instruments at later time points, adding fields to your data dictionary, such as
+- If additional items are added to instruments at later points in a longitudinal collection, adding fields to your data dictionary, such as

 time periods available